eclipse-sw360/sw360.website/content/en/docs/Deployment/BareMetal/Deploy-19-Natively.md

 ### 1.1.
 CouchDB

-CouchDB manages their own package repository, and we will be using it to get latest packages for installation.
+CouchDB manages its own package repository, and we will be using it to get latest packages for installation.

 Starting with adding keys and sources to APT and installing the couchdb and the